NYULibraries/primo-explore-custom-requests/README.md

 * `item`: Record data. `$ctrl.item` object from the `<prm-location-items>` component.
 * `config`: The configuration object itself for internal references.

 Functions should be pure and returns an `Array` of `Boolean`s that correspond to each element in `items`.
-For example, to hide only the second default action of three items should return `[false, true, false]`.
+For example, to hide the default request actions of only the second of three holdings, return `[false, true, false]`.

 ```js
 {